arnabsinha4u/ansible-traininglab/README.md

   * Deploy config to forward SSH connection of ansiblelabuser's to their respective master containers
   * Distribute SSH Keys of Master to the respective slaves

-* cli_shutdown - Stop and Remove the Master and Containers using the Command Line (CLI of Docker)
+* cli_shutdown / m_shutdown - Stop and Remove the Master and Containers using the Command Line or Module

-* remove_masters - Removes Master Containers
-* remove_slaves - Removes Slave Containers

 * group - Create a group called as ansiblelab
 * users